eniola-oladele/coding-challenges/PracticeInterviews/GoldmanSachsHireVuePrep.md

 * Why do you want to work for Goldman Sachs?

-You are encouraged to visit the [GS careers webpage](https://www.goldmansachs.com/careers/blog/index.html) or [home](https://www.goldmansachs.com/index.html) to find enough answers to defend why you want to work at GS.
+You are encouraged to visit the [GS careers webpage](https://www.goldmansachs.com/careers/blog/index.html) or [GS home page ](https://www.goldmansachs.com/index.html) to find enough answers to defend why you want to work at GS.

 * Why do you want to work for division X?